 What is Fresno State esports?

-Fresno State esports has tryouts on Jan.
-2-10 for the 2025 semester.
+Fresno State Esports plans their tryouts on a case-by-case basis, ranging from the end of fall semester to the beginning of spring.
+For the 2025 semester, tryouts will be announced at the end of December.
 Typically, everyone trying out will play two to three days’ worth of games or two to three games in a day.

 “We’ll watch the replays and look over the stats of everything and also see who can fit in roles together, what players played well together, stuff like that and we’ll place them accordingly,” Anderson said.

-After a couple of days or the day after tryouts, the coaches and students in leadership roles will tell the players if they made the different teams.
+After a couple of days or the day after tryouts, the coaches and students in leadership roles will contact the players to tell them if they made any teams.

 Technical parts of esports

-Esports uses a platform called OBS for streaming on Twitch and Beair and his team help create different overlays and changes for every single game, so that they can remain up to date.
+Esports uses a platform called Open Broadcaster Software (OBS) for streaming on Twitch.
+Beair receives on-screen graphics and overlays from the PR team, who help create different overlays and any changes needed for game days, so that they can remain up to date.

 “I mean they’re little things, but they’re things that make your program look more professional and they’re just things that I had to do a lot during the first part of the semester,” Beair said.

-However, now that Beair has a team of people to assist him, there is a lot less work for him to do.
+However, now that Beair has a team of technicians to assist him behind the scenes, there is a lot less work for him to do.

 “My position has kind of went from being ‘I do all the stuff’ to ‘I found people to do stuff’ and then I tell them and explain to them and help them know how to do things,” Beair said.